GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-10 19:39:18 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-10 20:00:49 IST

 Current Weather in Coimbatore:
-Temperature: 27.88 °C
+Temperature: 25.88 °C
-Condition: light rain
+Condition: mist